lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Standard

 Make an agility check if leaping over an obstacle (1m between you and your target) against a difficulty of 10 or an athletics check if leaping over a distance (of at least 2m, but up to half your speed) against a difficulty of 10.
 If successful, move that distance and make an attack with +1 to hit and damage.
+Otherwise, move half that distance (rounded up) if possible, and do not make an attack against the target.

 ## Opportunity Strike